rahult001/VaccineNotifier/README.md

 3) Use a file browser and navigate to your download folder.
 Tap the APK to begin the installation process.
 4) The app should safely install.

+For any feedback, issues, enhancement requests please create a GitHub issue or https://twitter.com/The_RahulTiwari

 #App Screenshots